Coding Style Guide

 A test should encode why a behavior matters, not merely what it does.
 A test that cannot fail when the logic it covers changes is not pulling its weight.

 Code says what happens.
 A comment says why, and what a reader must know but cannot see.
-Do not write a comment that merely restates the code (it is only noise).
+The default is no comment: add one only when it carries information the code itself cannot, and prefer fewer, load-bearing comments over many thin ones.
+When in doubt, leave it out.
 Write comments clearly and concisely, and keep two levels separate:

 • Interface comments sit before a function, class, or member and describe how to use it: what it does, the meaning and units of each argument and return value, who owns any allocated memory, which values are sentinels (a null pointer, -1, an empty array), and the invariants the caller must uphold.